-- This file must be uploaded to Harvie as a CSV.
-Roadwarrior exports a spreadsheet with two sheets: this is the second one, titled "Stops".
+- This file must be uploaded to Harvie as a .xlsx, and the sheet title must be "Stops".

 Once you've prepared your file for import, click the "Import Routes" button at the top of the list of routes and upload your file.
 You should see all of the stops moved onto appropriate trucks, in correct order.